-Lifetime: The second class shall consist of lifetime members, an honor bestowed upon an individual, or individuals, by action of the Board of Directors, and who shall be entitled to one vote on each matter submitted to a vote of the members.
+Lifetime: The second class shall consist of lifetime members, an honor bestowed upon an individual, or individuals, by action of the Board of Directors.

-Emeriti: The fourth class of members is Foundation members emeriti.
+Emeriti: The third class of members is Foundation member's emeriti.
 Foundation emeritus status is bestowed upon retiring Foundation members who have served at least one five-year term of general membership.
 These members shall be honored in perpetuity.
-Foundation members emeriti have no power of vote.

-Section 3.
-Termination of Membership: The Board of Directors by affirmative vote of two-thirdsof all voting directors of the Board may suspend or expel a member for cause.
+Section 2 Termination of Membership: The Board of Directors by affirmative vote of two-thirds of all voting directors of the Board may suspend or expel a member for cause.

 BOARD OF DIRECTORS

 Section 1.
-Number: The Board of Directors shall consist of eleven (11)elected directors who shall be members of the Foundation and five (5) ex-officio directors as specified in this Article.
-Elected directors shall hold office until the next annual meeting of members and until their successors shall have been elected and qualified.
+Number: The Board of Directors shall consist of eleven (11) elected directors and five (5) ex officio directors as specified in this Article.
+Elected directors shall hold office until the expiration of their terms and until their successors shall have been elected and qualified.

 Section 2.
-Ex-Officio Directors: The President of the University, the Vice President for Business Affairs, the Vice President for Advancement, a member of the Board of Trustees of Eastern Illinois University designated by that Board, and a member of the Board of Directors of the Eastern Illinois University Alumni Association, Inc. designated by that Board, shall be ex-officio members of the Board of Directors of the Foundation but shall not have voting powers.
+Ex Officio Directors: The President of the University, the Vice President for Business Affairs, the Vice President for Advancement / Foundation Executive Officer, a member of the Board of Trustees of Eastern Illinois University designated by that Board, and a member of the Board of Directors of the Eastern Illinois University Alumni Association, Inc. designated by that Board, shall be ex-officio members of the Board of Directors of the Foundation but shall not have voting powers.

 Section 3.
-Election of Directors: Directors shall be elected by the members for terms respectively of three (3) years at each annual meeting and terms of these directors shall begin at the time of their elections.
+Election of Directors: Directors shall be elected by the Board of Directors at the October meeting of the Board for a term of three (3) years and terms of these directors shall begin at the time of their elections.